chlokeshoct2006/Docker-lab/README.md

-# simple-java-docker
-A simple java app that runs on docker
+# Simple Java Docker Project

+This is a simple Java application that runs inside a Docker container and prints a custom message along with the current date.

+## 📂 Project Structure

+ simple-java-docker/

+├── Dockerfile
+├── src/
+│ └── Main.java
+└── README.md